Definition of Adynaton

 And the seven stars go squawking

-Adynaton is very clear in the highlighted lines, as the poet expresses his love by overstating that till China and Africa meet, salmon sings in the street and the ocean is folded and hung up to dry.
+Adynaton is very clear in the highlighted lines, as the poet expresses his love by overstating that the continents of China and Africa will meet, a river will jump over a mountain, fish will sing in the street, and the ocean will be folded and hung up to dry.
 These are extreme exaggerations, which are impossible in real life.

 anything, of nothing first create!

 Feather of lead, bright smoke, cold fire, sick health,

 Still-waking sleep, that is not what it is!

 This love feel I, that feel no love in this.

 In this excerpt, Romeo compares his love to several things.
 He intermingles love with hatred, mixes up beautiful things with ugly, hot with cold, dark with bright, and so on.
 He also labels love as fighting love and loving hate.
 These too are great exaggerations of love.